Where: | Haxey, Lincolnshire- procession to the Church, game on Field behind |

 Time: | 12.30 at Carpenters Arms for singing & painting Fool's face; Procession approx. 2.30, Fools Speech just after 2.30pm, games from approx 2.45 |

 Haxey Hood is one of the ancient mass-participation festival games and is the earliest in the year, sometimes taking place in snow.
 Instead of a football, the players use “hoods” which are leather rope-filled tubes about 2 feet long; the villagers of Haxey and neighbouring Westwoodside compete to get the hood inside their pub to score; traditionally the winner’s pub gets to keep the Hood until the following year, though the current situation of pub closures and non-participation means that this is in flux.
 The official legend behind the game is that it all started back in the Fourteenth Century when Lady de Mowbray dropped her hood and the locals chased and caught it; she was so amused by the event that she donated land to the village on condition that the event was re-enacted each year.
 Four factions play and their pubs are traditionally the Kings Arms, Duke William and the Loco which are all in Haxey and the Carpenters Arms in Westwoodside.
 The game is presided over by a team of 12 umpires called Boggins dressed in red who are accompanied by a Fool wearing rags.
-Before the game, the Fool is ritually smoked (he’s not set on fire…not quite) while he makes a speech at the Mounting Stone outside the church.
+Before the game, the Fool is ritually smoked (he’s usually not set on fire…not quite) while he makes a speech at the Mounting Stone outside the church.
 The games begin when the Hoods are thrown on Haxey Hill nearby, starting with the Sack Hoods which are thrown for the children – the winners who get their hood away from the Boggins receive a modest cash prize.
 The main event is the competition for the final Sway Hood – a huge scrum forms known as the Sway and it heaves back and forth as players struggle to get to their goals with it.
 Play often continues well after dark.

 Helpful Hints